What Does The Position Involve?

 - Minimum age limit of 18 years

-- Prior to commencement, volunteers will be asked to complete a 1 hour on-site induction and complete some pre-start training, which is conveniently done from the comfort of your couch!
+- Prior to commencement, you will be asked to complete some pre-start training, conveniently done from the comfort of your couch!

 - A one-off payment of $100 is required to secure your position, and cover the cost of uniform and initial training